-This is a randomized, open-label, parallel-group, multicenter Phase 3 study that will evaluate the efficacy and safety of bulevirtide in subjects with CHD who have no adequate treatment options.
+This is a randomized, open-label, parallel-group, multicenter Phase 3 study that will evaluate the efficacy and safety of bulevirtide in participants with CHD who have no adequate treatment options.

 This study will be conducted at approximately 24 sites across approximately 6 countries globally which may include Germany, Russia, Italy, Georgia, US, and Sweden.
-A total of 150 subjects will be randomized.
+A total of 150 participants will be randomized.

-Subjects will be assessed for eligibility to enter the study during a 4-week Screening period.
-Eligible subjects will be randomized at Visit 1 in a 1:1:1 ratio with stratification for the presence of liver cirrhosis (no/yes) to receive delayed treatment with bulevirtide 10 mg/day after an observational period of 48 weeks (Arm A), immediate treatment with bulevirtide 2 mg/day (Arm B) or immediate treatment with bulevirtide 10 mg/day (Arm C) for 144 weeks.
+Participants will be assessed for eligibility to enter the study during a 4-week screening period.
+Eligible participants will be randomized at Visit 1 in a 1:1:1 ratio with stratification for the presence of liver cirrhosis (no/yes) to receive delayed treatment with bulevirtide 10 mg/day after an observational period of 48 weeks (Arm A), immediate treatment with bulevirtide 2 mg/day (Arm B) or immediate treatment with bulevirtide 10 mg/day (Arm C) for 144 weeks.

-At Week 48 subjects from delayed treatment group (Arm A) for CHD will be switched to bulevirtide 10 mg/day for 96 weeks.
+At Week 48 participants from delayed treatment group (Arm A) for CHD will be switched to bulevirtide 10 mg/day for 96 weeks.
 The total duration of treatment period is 144 weeks.
-After completion of the treatment period, subjects will be followed for additional 96 weeks.
-For all subjects the total amount of time to complete the study will be 240-244 weeks (inclusive of the Screening, Treatment, and Follow-Up Periods).
+After completion of the treatment period, participants will be followed for additional 96 weeks.
+For all participants the total amount of time to complete the study will be 240-244 weeks (inclusive of the screening, treatment, and follow-up periods).

 The study will be considered to have started when the first patient has provided signed informed consent, and will be considered to have finished after the last patient has completed the last follow-up visit.
 A scheme of the study design is presented in Figure 1.
-The schedule of events to be conducted during the 144-week Treatment Period and the safety Follow-Up Period is presented in Table 1.
+The schedule of events to be conducted during the 144-week treatment period and the safety follow-up period is presented in Table 1.
 Treatment and all study procedures will be performed on an outpatient basis (except for hospitalization for biopsy procedure, if required).